-Presently courses will be offered at Monroeville Assembly of God and First AG in York.
+Presently courses will be offered at Monroeville Assembly of God in Monroeville, Central Assembly of God in Bethlehem, Calvary Assembly in Wyncote (Philadelphia area) and Christian Life Assembly of God in Camp Hill.

 No, PennDel SOM is not a credential-granting organization.
 You will still need to go through the credential application/approval process through the District.
 PennDel SOM only provides the academic requirements for your credentials.
 However, our schedule is such that if you stay with our schedule you will be ready for the credential application deadline.

 For many, the self-study route may still be the best way to go.
 However, that route has several shortcomings that PennDel SOM does not have.